segmentify/segmentify-ios-sdk/README.md

 ## Push Permission Updates 1.4.2

-1.4.2 updates includes auto userId for pushNotification request.
+1.4.2 update includes auto userId for pushNotification request.
 It means if you are standalone push user you do NOT require to assign user id to `SegmentifyManager.sharedManager().sendNotification(segmentifyObject: obj)` anymore.

 Good Luck!

+## Push & User Updates 1.4.3

+1.4.3 update changes user events in the background.
+This is a completely internal and will not effect sdk users.
+Also productId parameter has been removed from push interaction event.